 The Basin Campground has very large sites with picknick tables, a fire ring and most importantly: shade.
 I used my compass to make sure our tent would be in the shade in the morning.
 We set it up so close to the shrubs it was hard to get inside.

 The campground has modern restrooms and showers in the central building.
 To preserve the dark night sky, there is very little lighting at night.
-I even managed to get lost at night, the 20 yards from our tent to the showers.
+I even managed to get lost at night on my way to the restroom– the 20 yards from our tent.

 When we had pitched our tent, we sat down with a drink and a can of salted nuts.
 Later we left for a short walk around the campsite to the high rock wall surrounding the area.
 Coming back, we saw we forgot about the nuts.
 Squirrels had attempted to gnaw away the plastic lid, which was now infested with ants.
 A reminder to never leave food unattended anymore.